 This annual gathering of corporate citizen professionals is always insightful and inspiring.
 Mark your calendars for the 2018 Conference on April 8-10 in Los Angeles, CA.

-You can also still enroll in the Center's online course, Deepen Employee Engagement with Corporate Citizenship, to explore other strategies, tools, and leading practices for designing your corporate citizenship with the objective of improving employee engagement.
-This course runs through May 29, 2017.
+You can also enroll in the Center's online course, Deepen Employee Engagement with Corporate Citizenship, to explore other strategies, tools, and leading practices for designing your corporate citizenship with the objective of improving employee engagement.